scda/pageviews/README.md

           | ...
 ```

+The Documentation for all Puppet Resource Types can be found here: [Puppet Reference](https://docs.puppet.com/puppet/4.8/type.html)

 #### Hadoop ####
 In this scope a single machine cluster is used for hadoop to run on.
 The Hadoop master only needs java to be installed beforehand in order to run.
 The full documentation for this setup can be found here: [Hadoop Single Cluster](https://hadoop.apache.org/docs/r2.7.3/hadoop-project-dist/hadoop-common/SingleCluster.html).
 The version matches the one specified in the manifest for the hadoop machine.